-In Scotland there is a free to roam law which means you can camp pretty much anywhere on unenclosed land as long as you act responsibly and respect your environment.
-But, there are some rules and regulations to be aware of before you start pitching up your tent.
+In Scotland there is a free to roam law which means you can camp pretty much anywhere as long as you act responsibly and respect your environment.
+There are also some rules and regulations to be aware of before you start pitching up your tent.

 Here’s a few tips to prepare you for your adventure…

 You will need a tent that is highly resistant to bad weather, Look for features such as excellent waterproofing, three or four-season grading and taped seams.
 You will also want a sleeping bag that is designed for below freezing conditions, so a synthetic insulation or down filled bag will work.
 But you also need to think about weight of your sleeping bag because you might have to carry it a fair distance.
 These are two things to keep in mind when shopping for the right sleeping bag.
 One more thing, the ground in winter is a lot colder than in summer so it’s a good idea to have something between you and the cold surface.
 Try a foam mat, blow up mattress, or a camp bed to keep you off the ground.

 Make sure you find your ideal tent location before night fall.
 It’s good to find somewhere with a little shade from the elements, flat ground, a good location for a stove or fire, and a toilet location not far from your tent.
 If you pitch up your tent in the dark, you could be surrounded by trip hazards which won’t be fun while needing the toilet in the middle of the night.
 Make sure you’ve invested in good tent pegs, look for snow pegs or 3 season pegs to be safe, these will help in snow and high winds.